GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 **Step 2:** Enter the Data Portal details for the new data portal:

 - **Data Portal Code:** A unique name used when setting up report formulas.
-Currently, this must be a unique name across the Interject community.
+Currently Data Portal codes must be unique across all Interject clients.
 - **Description (optional):** Description of what the Data Portal is doing.

 ![](/images/DataPortals/CodeDescription.png)